rafaykhan-source/rafaykhan-source/README.md

 I have experience with software development, machine learning, data science, and finance.

-- Creator of Marshmallow, an automation project responsible for putting ~600 Princeton Students in touch with their mentors.
+- Creator of Marshmallow, an automation project responsible for putting ~600 First-Gen, Low-Income Princeton students in touch with their mentors.